Poirazi-Lab/DendroTweaks/docs/source/tutorials/tutorial_io.rst

     type       idx        sec_idx    loc
     ========== ========== ========== ==========================================================
     rec        0          0          0.5
+    rec        1          20         0.5
+    iclamp     0          0          0.5
     AMPA       0          13         0.863
     AMPA       0          17         0.732
     ========== ========== ========== ==========================================================

-**CSV Format Specification**

-- **type**: Type of stimulus or recording (e.g., iclamp, AMPA, NMDA, GABAa, rec)
-- **idx**: Index identifier for grouping multiple instances
-- **sec_idx**: Section index in the morphology
-- **loc**: Location along the section (0.0 = start, 1.0 = end)
+The first two rows define two recordings, one at the soma center and another at a dendritic location.

-The first row defines a voltage recording at the soma center (section 0, location 0.5), while the subsequent rows place AMPA synapses from the same population of
+The third row defines a current clamp at the soma center.
-"virtual" presynaptic neurons at specific dendritic locations.
+The last two rows define two AMPA synapses from the same population of "virtual" presynaptic neurons at specific dendritic locations.

 **JSON Format - Temporal Patterns and Parameters**